The best Maui art galleries

 Established in 1970, the Village Galleries are a Maui legend when it comes to art collections.
 They are “Maui’s oldest gallery presenting original art by Hawaii’s most sought after artists.”
 They have two locations in Lahaina, and one at the Ritz-Carlton in Kapalua.
 Village Galleries represents approximately 100 artists in Hawaii with various talents and specialty skills using mediums such as Mixed Media, Oil, Acrylic, Giclee, Watercolors, Copper Sculpture, Raku, Pastels, Woodworking, Bronzing, Printmaking and more.

 The Hana Coast Gallery is a fabulous cultural art gallery in the sleepy Town of Hana, East Maui.
-Located next to the Travaasa Hana Hotel, this gallery is perfectly unique.
-Within 3,000 square feet, visitors can peruse an inspiring array of established local artists; sculptures, paintings, prints, feather work, carvings, stonework, Koa wood furniture, Hawaiian crafts and more.
+Located next to the Travaasa Hana Hotel, this gallery is utterly unique.
+Within 3,000 square feet, visitors can peruse an inspiring array of established local artists; sculptures, paintings, prints, feather work, carvings, stonework, Koa wood furniture, Hawaiian crafts, and more.

 Located on the slopes of Mt.
 Haleakala, the Viewpoints Gallery is the only fine arts cooperative on Maui.
-It’s perched in a restored courtyard in the infamous Makawao Town; full of art galleries, restaurants, gift shops, yoga and wellness businesses.
+It’s perched in a restored courtyard in the famous Makawao Town, full of art galleries, restaurants, gift shops, yoga, and wellness businesses.
 Showcasing over 20 established local artists, this Maui gallery is well worth a visit for art lovers and collectors.